CraftAppCo/CALayerSpeedDemo/README.md

 This is a simple iOS app that demos the effect of adjusting the speed property on a CALayer object, in particularly the CALayer object of a UIWindow.
 Watch as the app speeds up and slows down! 👀

+You can read the full blog post on this topic [here](https://www.craftappco.com/blog/2018/speed-up-ios-app-one-line-of-code "Craft App Co.
+Blog").

 ## Usage

 **For double-speed animations**: